 Compare and track your training or time trials against other members of the road and trail community across the province using the weekly leaderboard.
 Join our Strava club and connect with thousands of other Ontario athletes through the sport we all love!

-Time Trial Saturdays
+Virtual Time Trial Series

 Road & Trail Risk Assessment and Safety Recommendations